-From this, we can see that utilities, financial services, energy, and consumer defensive all appear to be industries that may be worth looking into further, at least relative to the P/E ratios of other industries within the S&P 500.
-However, every industry will naturally have a lower or higher P/E ratio (i.e. Technology is usually always higher than Utilities), so these ratios should also be compared to the historical averages within the industry.
+From this, we can see that financial services may be the best industry to look into further, at least relative to the P/E ratios of other industries within the S&P 500.
+Note that every industry will naturally have a lower or higher P/E ratio (e.g., technology is usually always higher than utilities), so these ratios should also be compared to the historical averages within the industry.

-The Energy sector currently has a negative P/E ratio due to the effects COVID-19 had on the industry and appears to be undervalued.
-Therefore, there may be multiple undervalued energy companies within the S&P 500 that can offer a good buying opportunity for investors.
+Back in early 2021, the energy sector used to have a negative P/E ratio due to the effects COVID-19 had on the industry and appeared to be undervalued.
+Therefore, multiple undervalued energy companies within the S&P 500 offered good buying opportunities for investors.
 In fact, Warren Buffett bought Dominion Energy (D) in 2020, an S&P 500 energy company.
 This helps to support the suggestion that undervalued buying opportunities do still exist in an overvalued market.

 Lastly, it's important to mention that neither the S&P 500 P/E Ratio or the Shiller P/E Ratio can be applied to all industries.
 In particular, this applies to real estate investment trusts (REITs), where the funds from operations (FFO) is a much more useful valuation metric.
 The P/E ratio is not very useful for the financial services industry either, as the price-to-book (P/B) ratio is a lot more relevant.

 Dividend yield is the ratio of a company's annual dividend compared to its current share price, which can be applied to the S&P 500 Index as well to determine if the market is overvalued or not.

 Dividend yield = Annual dividend / Share price